 Furiosa is a prequel exploring the backstory of Charlize Theron's Imperator Furiosa, who we were first introduced to in 2015's Mad Max: Fury Road.
 In the film, a battle-hardened Furiosa teams up with the titular Max Rockatansky (Tom Hardy) to free the imprisoned wives of the cruel warlord Immortan Joe.
 Together, they embark a high-speed chase to find a home away from the warring clans of a post-apocalyptic world.

-The film earned 10 Oscar nominations at the 88th Academy Awards, including Best Picture and Best Director, and ultimately won six Oscars (Best Film Editing, Best Production Design, Best Costume Design, Best Sound Mixing, Best Sound Editing, and Best Makeup and Hairstyling).
+The film earned 10 nominations at the 88th Oscars, including Best Picture and Best Director, and ultimately won six Oscars (Best Film Editing, Best Production Design, Best Costume Design, Best Sound Mixing, Best Sound Editing, and Best Makeup and Hairstyling).

 What is this movie about?